Andrew-A-A/MusicPlayer/README.md

 # SongPlayer App

 SongPlayer is a music application that allows users to search for and play songs stored on their phone.
-This open-source project is developed using Android Studio and utilizes Java or Kotlin for the programming language, XML for the user interface, and SQL for local database management.
+This open-source project is developed using Android Studio and utilizes Kotlin for the programming language, XML for the user interface, and SQL for local database management.

-By building this project, you will gain valuable experience in working with background services, as the music application operates in the background alongside other apps.
-Additionally, you will learn how to provide notifications with play, pause, previous song, and next song buttons.
+This music application operates in the background alongside other apps.
+Additionally, it provides notifications with play, pause and stop buttons.

 ## Features